Where Amcache.hve is located on disk (and how to collect it)

 What KAPE does:

-1. Bypasses file-system locks using its raw-volume reader.
+1. Bypasses filesystem locks with its raw-volume reader.

 3. Preserves original timestamps and writes a log of what was collected.